 Rebecca Crago, Technology Supervisor, Westbank Community Library (TX), Logistics/Event Manager for ChickTech Austin

 SESSION 2: Importance of Coding Programs for Teens

 1:45–2:30 PM ET

 As a teen services librarian, Matt Lorenzo develops creative programming to keep his teenaged patrons engaged and learning new things.
-With his program CUHacks, an overnight hackathon for teenagers aged 14-19, teens put their engineering, robotic, and computer programming skills to use.
-In this session, you’ll learn how libraries have become a home for digital learning for teenagers and how impactful that can be on a community.
+With his program CUHacks, an overnight hackathon for teenagers aged 14–19, teens put their engineering, robotic, and computer programming skills to use.
+In this session, you’ll learn how to run a hackathon in a library and how impactful that can be on a community.

 Matt Lorenzo, Teen Services Librarian, Cupertino Library (CA)